HomepageFind out moreThe foundation Transparency

 As a non-profit organization, we owe it to you, our donors, partners, volunteers, employees and committee members, to use our funds responsibly.
 Your donations should arrive directly and achieve the greatest possible success in our projects.
 This is the only way we can be an effective fundraising organization.

-we have already bought with land register entry.
-This is an area 6x as large as the island of Helgoland.
+we have already bought with a land register entry.
+This is an area about 5 times the size of Central Park in New York.

-thus remain permanently bound in the biomass of the forest.
-This corresponds to the emissions of 100,000 long-haul flights.
+remain permanently bound in the biomass of the forest.
+This corresponds to the emissions of around 172,500 long-haul flights.

 In 2023, we received the Phineo "Wirkt!" seal.
 It confirms that our work has a demonstrable impact and that we are a high-performing and transparent organization.
 To receive it, we were analyzed by independent experts over a period of 6 months in a four-stage process.